bpocallaghan/notify/readme.md

 # Flash notifications + Alert notifications

+Busy planning on version 2 to rewrite this and include the assets or to use a 3rd party 'notify'

 Laravel 5 Flash Notifications for SmartAdmin 1.5.2 and Alert Notifications for SmartAdmin / Bootstrap 3

 ## Laravel 5 + SmartAdmin 1.5.2